pavoni/resque-rate_limited_queue/README.md

 5. Create a new Pull Request

 ## Final thoughts
-Thanks to [Dominic](https://github.com/dominicsayers) for idea of renaming the redis key - and the samole  code that does this.
+Thanks to [Dominic](https://github.com/dominicsayers) for idea of renaming the redis key - and the sample  code that does this.

 This is my first gem - so please forgive any errors - and feedback very welcome